Tech-Naruto/Chat-App/README.md

 # Chat App Frontend

 A minimal, emotionally resonant chat interface built with precision and purpose.
-Designed for real-time reliability, pixel-perfect UI, and seamless cross-device performance.
+Engineered for real-time reliability and pixel-perfect UI—currently optimized for laptops, with cross-device enhancements underway.

 [🔗 Live Demo](https://chat-app-delta-henna-92.vercel.app)